gnosis/dx-docs/source/add-token-pair.md

 ## 3. Add the token pair
-Once you have all the information and you have deposited in the DutchX the amount of the funding, you are ready to invoke the `addTokenPairFunction`.
+Once you have all the information and you have deposited in the DutchX the funding amount, you are ready to invoke the `addTokenPairFunction`.

-There are several ways you can do this:
+There are several ways to do this:
-* **Use the `add-token-pair` script**: This is the recommended one, since it also perform some validations and shows help messages.
+* **Use the `add-token-pair` script**: This is the recommended one, since it also performs some validations and shows help messages.
 * **Use truffle consolle**: Since the
   [DutchX Smart Contracts](https://github.com/gnosis/dx-contracts) is a truffle project, you can use the console to add the token pair or invoke any other logic of the contract.
-* **From a migration in your project**: Use this option if you are building a project and you want to add the tokens in your local development node also.
+* **From a migration in your project**: Use this option if you are building a project and you want to also add the tokens in your local development node.
 * **Using the CLI**: The `CLI` has also a `add-token-pair` that uses the same format as the `add-token-pair` script.